NeverBehave/tasker-config/README.md

 # Tasker-Messenger

-Message receive with tasker and Github issue
+Message receive with Tasker and Github issue

 ## **Warning**

 These phone numbers are test cases.
-The services may be closed at any time.
+The services may close at any time.

 **Use at your own risk.**